About

-Our passion and curiosity fuel our commitment to developing a research and teaching agenda that spurs innovation and discovery at the intersection of engineering and the arts.
+Our passion and curiosity fuel our commitment to developing a research agenda that spurs innovation and discovery at the intersection of engineering and the arts.
 Our open-ended approach shows how embracing creativity’s free-flowing nature and pushing beyond traditional boundaries unlocks new potential.

 The consortium was born out of informal lunch gatherings attended by more than a dozen Princeton faculty members working in civil engineering, mechanical engineering, computer science, architecture, visual arts, music, dance, theater, and creative writing, who would share their current projects with the group.